helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 List<ContactSummary> findAll();
 ```

+Mapping fails if a record component has no matching column label or if multiple
+column labels match the component without regard to case.
+When a driver returns
+a blank label, Data JDBC uses the physical column name.
+Mapping also fails if
+the driver provides neither a usable label nor a usable column name.

 Record component names must be unique without regard to case.
 Each component
 must be a supported scalar or `Optional` of a supported scalar.
 Use a row
 mapper for nested records, mutable classes, and application-specific